World’s First Android ‘Citizen’ Says She Wants To Start A Family, Droids Should Be Able To Have Kids

 A month ago, Sophia became the first android to be given citizenship by Saudi Arabia.
 During the press conference in Riyadh after the announcement, she said that she was honored to have been given the “unique distinction.”
 During the presser, she did not wear the typical headscarf and abaya that women in Saudia Arabia are expected to wear.

 She was developed by Hanson Robotics, a robotics company based in Hong Kong.
-According to The Daily Mail, she is surprisingly life-like with the ability to chat, smile and crack jokes.
+According to the Daily Mail, she is surprisingly life-like with the ability to chat, smile, and crack jokes.
 Although she has those skills, she does not have a consciousness yet.
 However, Hanson has said that we can expect to see sentient robots from them within the next couple of years.

 Her creator, David Hanson, used to be an “imagineer” at Disney.
 Her design was inspired by Audrey Hepburn and the creator’s wife.

-This interview with Sophia, the humanoid, robot comes on the heels of Tesla and SpaceX CEO Elon Musk saying that governments need to regulate artificial intelligence or it could end up taking over the world.
-Humans currently only have a five to ten percent chance of preventing them from destroying humanity, Musk said.
-So, the time to develop regulation is now.
+This interview with Sophia, the humanoid robot, comes on the heels of Tesla and SpaceX CEO Elon Musk saying that governments need to regulate artificial intelligence or it could end up taking over the world.
+Humans currently only have a 5 to 10 percent chance of preventing them from destroying humanity, Musk said, so the time to develop regulation is now.

 [Featured Image by Tatiana Shepeleva/Getty Images]